Dana94/2019-website/blog/2020-05-22-css-animations.md

 - linear
 - step-start
 - step-end
-- cubic-bezier
+- cubic-bezier (> explain)
-- steps
+- steps (> explain)

+> example

 ### Delay

 How long to wait before starting the animation.
+The value can be an integer or float with the unit for seconds (s) or milliseconds (ms).

+The value can be negative which starts the animation immediately but start the value indicated into it.

+> example

 ### Iteration

 How many times to repeat the animation.
 You can use an integer, a float, or the value `infinite` to repeat endlessly.

+> example

 ## Resources